JayPat2003/Brain-Tumor-Detection/README.md

 ## Dataset
 The dataset used in this project can be accessed from the data directory.
 It contains a collection of brain MRI images, both with and without tumors.
 Preprocessing steps, such as image resizing and normalization, are documented in the Jupyter notebooks available in the notebooks folder.

-- Total number of MRI scans: XXX
+- Total number of MRI scans: 1,445
-- Number of scans with tumors: XXX
+- Number of scans with tumors: 945
-- Number of scans without tumors: XXX
+- Number of scans without tumors: 500
-- MRI scan resolution: XXX pixels x XXX pixels
+- MRI scan resolution: 512 pixels x 512 pixels
 - Data source: https://www.kaggle.com/code/matthewmekha/brain-meningioma-mri-identification-99-accuracy